 Pear Walnut Crisp

-Baked crisps are amazing and I have made many different types of fruit crisps.
-This pear walnut crisp has a buttery crunch with the sweet taste of pears in every bite!
-I am so getting into the fall season!
-Seriously, it’s my favorite time of year for baking and you will love this pear walnut crisp!
-What a great dessert to kick off your holiday baking!
+Baked fruit crisps are amazing and I have made many different types of fruit crisps.
+This pear walnut crisp has a buttery crunchy topping with the sweet taste of pears in every bite.
+I am so getting into the fall season.
+Seriously, it’s my favorite time of year for baking and you will love this pear crisp.
+What a great dessert to kick off your holiday baking.

-This delicious dessert is loaded with pears, walnuts and a crunchy topping that you will fall in love with!
-There’s nothing like a hot, right out of the oven, pear walnut crisp topped with vanilla ice cream or whipped topping!
-Oh my, so yummy!
+This delicious pear dessert recipe is loaded with pears, chopped walnuts and a crunchy topping that you will fall in love with.
+There’s nothing like a hot, right out of the oven, pear crisp with chopped walnuts topped with vanilla ice cream or whipped topping.
+Oh my, so yummy.

-I also made a pear pecan cobbler, along with this pear walnut crisp, last weekend that I will be posting soon.
-You can never have too much goodness when it comes to seasonal fruit desserts!
-I needed to use up my pears and what better way than a quick and easy pear walnut crisp and a pear pecan cobbler, which will be on the blog soon.
+I also made a pear pecan cobbler, along with this recipe last weekend.
+You can never have too much goodness when it comes to seasonal fruit desserts.
+I needed to use up my pears and what better way than a quick and easy pear walnut crisp and a pear pecan cobbler.

-This pear walnut crisp is definitely sweet and so tasty.
-If you love apples, my apple pear walnut crisp is to die for as well!
+This easy pear crisp is definitely sweet and so tasty.
+And, if you love apples, my apple pear walnut crisp is to die for as well!

-How often do you have fruit that doesn’t get eaten?
-Fruit in general seems to go bad at our house but when added to a baked crisp like this, that ripe fruit makes such an awesome tasting dessert!
-This pear walnut crisp is just such an example of a great way to use up fruit before it gets tossed, especially if you buy lots of fruit like we do.
+How often do you have fruit that does not get eaten?
+Fruit, in general, seems to go bad at our house but when added to a baked crisp like this, that ripe fruit makes such an awesome tasting dessert.
+This pear walnut crisp is just such an example of a great way to use up fruit before they get tossed, especially if you buy a lot of fruit like we do.